Our Campus

 Technology and security are primary in order to support enriched programs and provide a safe environment for our students, staff and campus visitors at all times.

 Our Engineering, Graphics Arts, AP Computer Programming and Distance Learning Programs require high-capacity technology devices.
-Our school infrastructure provides for 500 simultaneous users coupled with our partnership with Microsoft Teams, Google, Autodesk and Adobe Creative Suite, and other cloud-based instructional resources, assisted with a seamless transition to become a Virtual Learning school during the COVID-19 pandemic.
+Our school infrastructure provides for 500 simultaneous users coupled with our partnership with Microsoft Teams, Google, Autodesk and Adobe Creative Suite and other cloud-based instructional resources, assisted with a seamless transition to become a Virtual Learning school during the COVID-19 pandemic.

 The school has enhanced its security systems annually through CT state grant monies and school capital budget funds.
 In addition to new building entrances, real-time visitor tracking, campus cameras and fire and safety alarm systems, panic buttons, software for employees as well as a secure network system are fully utilized.
-In collaboration with the school’s administrative emergency response team, safety plans are reviewed annually by the Danbury Police and Fire departments.
+In collaboration with the school’s administrative emergency response team, safety plans are reviewed annually by the Danbury Police and Fire Departments.

 Monsignor John Hossan Memorial Chapel

-The cornerstone of our school, our chapel was named in 2018 in honor of our founder and first school principal, Msgr.
+The cornerstone of our school, our Chapel was named in 2018 in honor of our founder and first school principal, Msgr.
 John Hossan.
-Thanks to the support of many alumni, parents of alumni and friends of Immaculate, renovations that include new stained glass windows, pews to seat 160, carpeting, a redesigned sanctuary, sacramentals and crucifix were completed in the summer of 2020.
+Thanks to the support of many alumni, parents of alumni and friends of Immaculate, renovations that include new stained-glass windows, pews to seat 160, carpeting, a redesigned sanctuary, sacramentals and crucifix were completed in the summer of 2020.
 In addition to morning Masses and lunch-hour Adoration, the Chapel will be welcoming alumni and families for Baptisms, weddings, renewal of vows and special Masses.

 Fitness Center